XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Experiments

 We first investigate the performance of a single fine-tuned generator in generating a single SQL query based on the proposed fine-tuning strategy.
 Table \ref{tab:MSG} demonstrates the consistency improvements achieved through the multi-task fine-tuning strategy across different model sizes, and we also compare these results with those of directly using GPT-4o as an SQL generator.
 For the ICL-based methods, by incorporating effective demonstration examples, we observe an approximate 4\% improvement compared to directly using the powerful GPT-4o.
 Furthermore, regardless of the model type or size, the SQL generation models based on our multi-task training strategy exhibit significant enhancements, with improvements ranging from 8.3\% to 15.3\%.
 Compared to conventional fine-tuning, our joint multi-task training approach significantly enhances the model's understanding of the translation from natural language to SQL, thereby improving the model's adaptability to task complexity.
 This is reflected in the performance improvements across five widely selected basic fine-tuned models, with increases of 4.5\%, 4.04\%, 2.9\%, 2.9\%, and 2.2\%, respectively.
 The fine-tuned performance of our models with sizes of 14B and above surpasses that of the few-shot approach using GPT-4o.
 When we employ Qwen2.5-Coder-32B as the base model, the fine-tuned SQL generation performance can reach 66.88\%, which is also the SOTA performance for single SQL models.

-We further present a detailed study of the various auxiliary tasks during the training phase.
-Table \ref{tab:task_ablation} reports the ablation results on two models to explore the impact of each auxiliary task, where No.1$\sim$No.5 represents the fine-tuning results based on the Codestral-22B model, and No.6$\sim$No.10 represents the fine-tuning results based on the Qwen2.5-Code-32B model.
-We observe that the Question Inference task yields the greatest relative improvement among all auxiliary tasks.
-However, it cannot achieve optimal performance without the complete multi-task fine-tuning strategy, which further illustrates the complementarity among multiple tasks.
-Additionally, during the inference phase, aside from the main Text-to-SQL generation task, we also selectively perform a self-refine process, which enhances performance by approximately 1\% and contributes to improving the quality of the final candidate pool.
+We further present a ``leave-one-out" ablation study of the various auxiliary tasks during the training phase.
+Table \ref{tab:task_ablation} reports the ablation results on two models to explore the impact of each auxiliary task, where No.1$\sim$No.5 represent the fine-tuning results based on the Codestral-22B model, and No.6$\sim$No.10 represents the fine-tuning results based on the Qwen2.5-Code-32B model.
+The results clearly demonstrate the effectiveness and complementarity of our multi-task design.
+Removing the Question Inference task leads to the most significant performance drop, highlighting its critical role in semantic alignment.
+The removal of the Self-refine and Evidence Inference tasks also results in noticeable performance degradation, confirming their respective contributions to the model's robustness and reasoning capabilities.
+Crucially, the full multi-task model (No.6) consistently and significantly outperforms all ``leave-one-out" variants, as well as the baseline model trained only on the primary Text-to-SQL task (No.10), which validates our complete fine-tuning strategy.
+It is also worth noting that the self-refine capability, learned during this multi-task training, can be selectively applied during the inference phase.
+As detailed in our methodology (Section \ref{sec3_3}), this inference-time refinement process can provide an additional performance boost of approximately 1\%, further enhancing the quality of the final candidate pool.